Dialovos/CS2Final/README.md

 ﻿# File Search & Weather

-A Windows Forms application built with C# and .NET Framework Semester Project in spring 2025
+A Windows Forms application built with C# and .NET Framework.
+Semester project in spring 2025

 ## Features